kiwitcms/Kiwi/README.rst

 .. image:: https://raw.githubusercontent.com/kiwitcms/Kiwi/master/tcms/static/images/kiwi_h80.png
    :alt: "Kiwi TCMS Logo"

-Kiwi TCMS is the leading open source test case management system.
-It is written in Python and Django.
-It features bug tracker integration, fast test plan and runs search, powerful access control, test automation framework plugins and rich API layer.
+Kiwi TCMS is the leading open source test management system for both manual and automated testing.
+It features bug tracker integration, search pages, powerful access control, test automation framework plugins, visual reports and rich API layer.

+Our mission is to transform the testing process by making it more organized, transparent & accountable for everyone on your team; to improve engineering productivity and participation in testing.

 Brief history